sakshiBheda35/web_2/README.md

 this is web2 by sakshi

-this is done by remote editing
+this is done by remote editing\

+for cheaking pull